Master of Social Work

 - Undergraduate grade-point average of 3.0 or above preferred.
 The admissions committee takes into account special circumstances such as improvement of grades in upper-division or graduate courses.
 We look for evidence of an applicant’s commitment to the well-being of people and communities; a well-developed sense of self; emotional maturity and the ability to think clearly, creatively, and independently.

-- All applicants who have been employed in a social work setting should submit an electronic M.S.W. reference form from at least one supervisor who can address the applicant's knowledge, skill and readiness for graduate social work education as one of the three references.
+- Three electronic reference forms.
+All applicants who have been employed in a social work setting should submit a reference from at least one supervisor who can address the applicant's knowledge, skill and readiness for graduate social work education as one of the three references.

 - Non-refundable application fees for domestic and international students.